modern-python/modern-di/README.md

 Dependency injection framework for Python inspired by `dependency-injector` and `dishka`.

 It is production-ready and gives you the following:
-- Simple DI framework with IOC-container.
+- DI framework with IOC-container and scopes.
 - Async and sync resolving.
 - Python 3.10-3.13 support.
 - Full coverage by types annotations (mypy in strict mode).